apache/mina-site/source/mina-project/userguide/ch3-service/ch3.3-acceptor.md

 We have many of those implementing classes

-* __NioSocketAcceptor__ : the non-blocking Socket transport _IoAcceptor_
+* __NioSocketAcceptor__: the non-blocking Socket transport _IoAcceptor_
-* __NioDatagramAcceptor__ : the non-blocking UDP transport _IoAcceptor_
+* __NioDatagramAcceptor__: the non-blocking UDP transport _IoAcceptor_
-* __AprSocketAcceptor__ : the blocking Socket transport _IoAcceptor_, based on APR
+* __AprSocketAcceptor__: the blocking Socket transport _IoAcceptor_, based on APR
-* __VmPipeSocketAcceptor__ : the in-VM _IoAcceptor_
+* __VmPipeSocketAcceptor__: the in-VM _IoAcceptor_

 Just pick the one that fit your need.

-Here is the class diagram for the _IoAcceptor_ interfaces and classes :
+Here is the class diagram for the _IoAcceptor_ interfaces and classes:

 ![](/assets/img/mina/IoServiceAcceptor.png)

 ## Creation

 You first have to select the type of _IoAcceptor_ you want to instantiate.
 This is a choice you will made early in the process, as it all boils down to which network protocol you will use.
-Let's see with an example how it works :
+Let's see with an example how it works:

 ```java
 public TcpServer() throws IOException {